 '''

 (struct edge (total caller caller-time callee callee-time))

 total : exact-nonnegative-integer?

 caller : node?

-caller-time : exact-nonnegative-integer?

 callee : node?

 callee-time : exact-nonnegative-integer?

 '''

 Represents an edge between two function call nodes in the call graph of an analyzed profile result or, in Errortrace mode, an edge corresponding to an evaluation step between two expressions.